jhugheswebdev/threejs-cljs-sierpinski/README.md

-# serpinski
+# Sierpinski

-This is the serpinski project.
+This is the Sierpinski project.

 ## Development mode